trpc/trpc/www/docs/server/validators.md

 slug: /server/validators
 ---

-tRPC procedures may define validation logic for their input and/or output.
-There is first class support for many popular validators, and you can also [integrate validators](#contributing-your-own-validator-library) which we don't directly support.
+tRPC procedures may define validation logic for their input and/or output, and are also used to infer the types of inputs and outputs.
+There is first class support for many popular validators, and you can [integrate validators](#contributing-your-own-validator-library) which we don't directly support.

 ### Input Validators